-b.Meetings of the Board of Commissioners are attended by members of the Board of Commissioners with attendance level according to the table of the Board of Commissioners meeting which has been discussed in the implementation of the duties and responsibilities of the Board of Commissioners.
+- a.
+The Board of Commissioners holds 6 meetings in a year - b.
+All meetings are attended physically, never by teleconference - c.
+Meetings of the Board of Commissioners are attended by members of the Board of Commissioners with attendance level according to the table of the Board of Commissioners meeting which has been discussed in the implementation of the duties and responsibilities of the Board of Commissioners

-8. Number of internal deviations (internal fraud))
+8. Number of internal deviations (internal fraud)

-The number of deviations by the board, permanent and non-permanent employees with amounts more than Rp 100 million for 2021 is in accordance with the following :
+The number of deviations by the board, permanent and non-permanent employees with amounts more than Rp 100 million for 2023 is in accordance with the following:

-Internal Nu mber of Case es Performe d By Fraud in one The Board Permanent Emplovee Non-Permanent Employee year The Year Before Current Year The Year Before Current Year The Year Before Current Year Total Fraud nil nil nil nil nil nil Completed nil nil nil nil nil nil In the settlement process in internal Bank nil nil nil nil nil nil The settlement has not been attempted nil nil nil nil nil nil Has been followed up via legal process nil nil nil nil nil nil
+Internal Fraud Nun nber of Cases Performed 1 Ву in one year The Board Permanent Employee Non-Permanent Employee The Year Before Current Year The Year Before Current Year The Year Before Current Year

+Total Fraud Nil Nil Nil Nil Nil Nil Completed Nil Nil Nil Nil Nil Nil In the settlement process in internal Bank Nil Nil Nil Nil Nil Nil The settlement has not been attempted Nil Nil Nil Nil Nil Nil Has been followed up via legal process Nil Nil Nil Nil Nil Nil

+Internal Fraud in 1 year

-4. Legal Issues
+9. Legal Issues

-Legal issues covering both civil and criminal cases during 2021 are as listed in the table below:
+Legal issues covering both civil and criminal cases during 2023 are as listed in the table below:

-Legal Issues Qu antity
+Legal Issues Quantity

-Civil Criminal
+Legal Issues Civil Criminal

-Completed (having permanent legal force) 6 0
+Completed (having permanent legal force) 1 0

-In the process of completion 4 0
+In the process of completion 30 0

-TOTAL 10 0
+ТОТАЦ 31 0

-5. Transaction that contain conflict of interest
+10. Transaction that contain conflict of interest

 No. Name and Positions that Have The Form of Interest Name and Position of Decision Maker Type of Transaction Transaction Value (millions rupiah) Desc.
-1. Tahir (President Commissioner) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Member of the Board of Directors) Belongs to Commissioner For Sub Branch Rp.
+1. Tahir (President Commissioner) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Member of the Board of Directors) Bank rent building belongs to Commissioner For Sub Branch Offices of Darmo Rp.
 750.000.000,- per year during year 1-5 (1 Jan 2021 to 1 Jan 2026) Rp.
-1.125.000.000,- per year during year 6- 10 (1 Jan 2026 s/d 1 Jan 2031) The total rental price for 10 years is Rp.
-9.375.000.000,- ADD VII 2 Jonathan Tahir (Son of President Commissioner) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Member of the Board of Directors) Bank Rent Building Belongs to Related Party For Sub Branch Offices of Pasar Baru Rp.
-2.5 Billion for 5 years (31 March 2018 to 31 March 2023) Rp.3.7500.000.000,- for 5 years (31 March 2023 to 31 March 2028) Payment will be made before March 31, 2023 ADD III 3 PT Sejahteraraya Anugrahjaya, Tbk (Related Party) (President Director) dan Bank Rent The Space Belongs to Related Party For ATM Space at Mayapada Hospital Tangerang Rp.192.000.000,- for 4 years (2 Feb 2019 to 31 January 2023) 4 PT.
-Precise Pacific Reality (Related Party) Bank Rent The Space Basement, GF, 1 st Fl, 2 nd Fl, 3 rd F l = Rp.
-12.201.362.316,-/year (1 Jan 2022 to 31 December 2022) 5 PT.
-Sejahtera Alam Property (Related Party) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Director) Bank Rent The Space Belongs to Related Party For Head Office at Mayapada Tower II Building 9 th Fl, 10 th Fl, 15 th Fl, 16 th Fl and 21 st Fl = Rp.
+1.125.000.000,- per year during year 6- 10 (1 Jan 2026 to 1 Jan 2031) Total Rental Price for 10 years is Rp.
+9.375.000.000,- ADD VII 2 Jonathan Tahir (Son of President Commissioner) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Member of the Board of Directors) Bank rent building belongs Related Party For Branch Offices of Pasar Baru Rp.2,5 Billion for 5 years (31 March 2023 to 31 March 2028) Rp.3.750.000.000,- for 5 years (31 March 2023 to 31 March 2028) ADD III 3 PT Sejahteraraya Anugrahjaya, Tbk (related party) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Member of the Board of Directors) Bank Rent The Space Belongs to Related Party For ATM Space at Mayapada Hospital Tangerang Rp.192.000.000,- for 4 years (2 Peb 2019 to 31 January 2027) 4 PT.
+Precise Pacific Reality (related party) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Director) Bank Rent The Space Belongs to Related Party For Head Office at Mayapada Tower I Building Basement, GF, 1st Fl, 2nd Fl, 3rd F l, 07-06 Fl, 17-01 Fl = Rp.
+18.684.659.200,-/year (1 Jan 2023 to 31 December 2023) 5 PT.
+Sejahtera Alam Property (related party) Hariyono Tjahjarijadi (President Director) and Andreas Wiryanto (Director) Bank Rent The Space Belongs to Related Party For Head Office at Mayapada Tower II Building 9 th Fl, 10 th Fl, 15 th Fl, 16 th Fl and 21 st Fl = Rp.
 351.488.101.876,- for a rental period of 10 years (19 Oct 2020 to 18 Oct 2030)